 Photo credit: Alexis MacDonald

-Rie Kijima is an Assistant Professor and Director of Initiative for Education Policy and Innovation at the Munk School of Global Affairs & Public Policy, University of Toronto.
+Rie Kijima is an Assistant Professor and Director of Trudeau Centre for Peace, Conflict, and Justice at the Munk School of Global Affairs & Public Policy, University of Toronto.

 Previously, she was a Lecturer and Interim Director of the International Comparative Education and International Education Policy Analysis programs at the Stanford Graduate School of Education.
 She received her Ph.D. and M.A. from Stanford University, and her B.A. from ICU, a liberal arts college in Tokyo, Japan.